NietoDeveloper/DinoImages/README.md

 # Information Site

-Welcome to Bogota!
-This site serves as an L.
+Welcome!
+This site serves as an Images Dinosaurs WebSite.

 ## About